-By formally naming the Reading Recovery Fund in your will, you can extend your contribution to the profession of teaching and continue to impact the lives of children for generations
+By formally naming the Foundation for Struggling Readers in your will, you can extend your contribution to the profession of teaching and continue to impact the lives of children for generations

 You may be a Reading Recovery professional who has devoted yourself to making sure that all children get the help they need to become proficient readers and writers.
 Or, you may be a parent of a student whose life was changes by a Reading Recovery teacher.
 By making a planned gift to the Reading Recovery Fund you can make sure this effective intervention continues.

 - A gift of appreciated stock to RRCNA can not only reduce the taxes you would otherwise owe but could help ensure Reading Recovery will be available to students in your school and beyond for years to come.